ChloeDoesThings/osu-replay-analysis-tool/README.md

 # osu-replay-analysis-tool
 ORAT (osu! replay analysis tool) is a program the detects if a player is using cheats using .osr (osu!
-Replay) files.
+Replay) files, coded by someone with extensive knowledge of how osu! cheats work.

 ## What cheats/hacks does it detect
 ### Timewarp